aspose-pdf/Aspose.PDF-Documentation/cpp/converting/convert-pdf-file-to-pdfa/_index.md

 ## Live Example

-Aspose.PDF for .NET presents you online free application ["PDF to PDF/A-1A"](https://products.aspose.app/pdf/conversion/pdf-to-pdfa1a), where you may try to investigate the functionality and quality it works.
+Aspose.PDF for C++ presents you online free application ["PDF to PDF/A-1A"](https://products.aspose.app/pdf/conversion/pdf-to-pdfa1a), where you may try to investigate the functionality and quality it works.

 [![C# convert PDF to PDF/A](pdf_to_pdfa.png)](https://products.aspose.app/pdf/conversion/pdf-to-pdfa1a)